mastrof/MicrobeAgents.jl/docs/src/introduction.md

 Agents.jl for extra goodies.

 ## Space
-MicrobAgents.jl only supports continuous spaces with dimensions 1, 2 or 3.
+MicrobeAgents.jl only supports continuous spaces with dimensions 1, 2 or 3.
 Spaces can be created with the `ContinuousSpace` function (reexported from Agents.jl).
 The extent of the space must be given as a tuple or `SVector`, and periodicity is set with the `periodic` kwarg (defaults to true).